moorepants/learn-multibody-dynamics/vectors.rst

       Vector addition

-Vectors in SymPy Mechanics are created by first introducing a reference frame and using its associated unit vectors to construct vectors of arbritrary magnitude and direction.
+Vectors in SymPy Mechanics are created by first introducing a reference frame and using its associated unit vectors to construct vectors of arbitrary magnitude and direction.

 .. jupyter-execute::

    N = me.ReferenceFrame('N')

-Now introdcue some scalar variables:
+Now introduce some scalar variables:

 .. jupyter-execute::